athapa11/federated-nids-2022/README.md

 ﻿# Master Thesis Project
-The following thesis focuses on exploring federated learning using virtual clients for classifying network intrusions.
+The repository contains my thesis project.
+The thesis focuses on implementing the [Flower](https://flower.dev/) federated learning framework using virtual clients for classifying network intrusions.

 The dataset used to conduct this research can be found [here](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune).